CHADALAK1/FinalProject/README.md

 # FinalProject

+This is a 2D Text base dungeon crawler.
+The goal is to get the keys to destroy the final boss.
+Look at Instructions for legend and a 'How To' for controls.

 THIS PROJECT IS USING THE 'INTELLIJ IDEA' IDE.(currently using the Community version because its free) You must install IntelliJ IDEA to work with this project.